 But if that’s too high-tech for you, clean the grill before and after with half of a white onion.
 You’ll need a long grilling fork so you don’t burn your hands.
 While keeping the grill hot, use the grilling fork to rub the onion along the grills, removing dirt and food debris.
 For a deeper cleaning, you can make a mixture of baking soda with a few drops of natural dish soap for a more thorough cleaning: Brush and rinse.

 2. Toxic-Free Mosquito Control

 Pesky.
 There’s really no other word to describe annoying mosquitoes.
 But don’t resort to toxic sprays.
-Instead, try geraniol, a naturally derived ingredient extracted from geranium oil contained in BugBand that is DEET-free.
-BugBand has been shown in studies to repel mosquitoes, house flies, stable flies, horn flies, fire ants, fleas, gnats, dog ticks, lone star ticks and no-see-ums.
-It’s not only making me happy that I have geraniums on my outdoor patio, but BugBand is made with all-natural ingredients and is available in wristbands, towelettes and a spray lotion that’s safe for pets and people.
+Instead, try geraniol, a naturally derived ingredient extracted from geranium oil contained in BugBand.
+This DEET-free repellant has been shown in studies to repel mosquitoes, house flies, stable flies, horn flies, fire ants, fleas, gnats, dog ticks, lone star ticks and no-see-ums.
+It’s made with all-natural ingredients and is available in wristbands, towelettes, and a spray lotion that’s safe for pets and people.
 BugBand will also repel ticks when applied to the skin.